PabloAlexandre/saga-maker/README.md

 ## Usage

 To getting started, lets see a basic usage.
-Let's imaginate we have an online book store.
-Every time you register a book in system, you need to save in database, and also index this item in ElasticSearch for performatic searches.
-If for a reason you can't index in ElasticSearch, you need to remove this register from database to avoid inconsistency.
+Let's imagine we have an online book store.
+Every time you register a book in system, you need to save in database and also index this item in ElasticSearch for performatic searches.
+If for some reason the index on ElasticSearch failed and to avoid inconsistency, you need to remove the register from database.
 You can implementate this using Saga Maker:

 ```
 const SagaMaker = require('saga-maker');